onecommons/unfurl/docs/expressions.rst

-.relationships relationships that target this capability .targets       map with requirement names as keys and target instances as values .sources       map with requirement names as keys and source instances as values .hosted_on     Follow .targets, filtering by the ``HostedOn`` relationship .configured_by Follow .sources, filtering by the ``Configures`` relationship .descendants   (including self)
+.relationships relationships that target this capability .targets       map with requirement names as keys and target instances as values .sources       map with requirement names as keys and source instances as values .repository    repository associated with this artifact or resource .hosted_on     Follow .targets, filtering by the ``HostedOn`` relationship .configured_by Follow .sources, filtering by the ``Configures`` relationship .descendants   (including self)